jamesmeyer1/EKSKube2IAM/README.md

 1) Check the region in the Management Console.
 We are deploying to US East (Ohio) us-east-2.
 You will need to select the subnets for your cluster.
 Your subnets will have tags that will define them.
 The format will be: stackname-Subnet#.
 Please select the three subnets that were created for you.

 ## Step 3: Update AWS ClI to latest version:
-The instructions to install or update the AWS CLI are [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
+Update or install the Latest [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) for your operating system.

 ## Step 4: Install Kubectl based on your OS:
 EKS uses a command line utility called kubectl for communicating with the cluster API server.
-The instructions for installing for your specific operating system or package mananager are [here](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html)
+The instructions for installing for your specific operating system or package mananager are [here](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html).

 ## Step 5: Launch Instances:
+You need the current optimized AMI for the [Amazon EKS worker nodes](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html)
-Link to current EKS Optimized AMIs: https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-ami.html Use the CloudFormation Stack called <final Name>
+Use the CloudFormation Stack called <final Name>

 ## Step 6: Congigure Instances to Join Cluster: